awsdocs/aws-proton-administrator-guide/doc_source/ag-env-account-connections.md

 **Overview**

-Learn how to create and manage an environment in one account and provision its infrastructure resources in another account\.
+Learn how to create and manage an AWS Proton environment in one account and provision its infrastructure resources in another account\.
 This can help improve visibility and efficiency at scale\.
 Environment account connections only support standard provisioning with AWS CloudFormation infrastructure as code\.

+**Note**
+The information provided in this topic is relevant to environments configured with *AWS\-managed provisioning*\.
+With environments configured with *self\-managed provisioning*, AWS Proton doesn't directly provision your infrastructure\.
+Instead, it sends pull requests \(PRs\) to your repository for provisioning\.
+It's your responsibility to ensure that your automation code assumes the right identity and role\.
+For more information about provisioning methods, see [How AWS Proton provisions infrastructure](ag-works-prov-methods.md)\.

 **Terminology**